Integrating cert-manager with CFSSL Multirootca

 Create a

-request.cat <<EOF | kubectl -n default apply -f - apiVersion: cert-manager.io/v1 kind: Certificate metadata: name: test-host-cert-linuxera spec: secretName: test-host-cert-linuxera duration: 2160h # 90d renewBefore: 360h # 15d subject: organizations: - Linuxera Internal commonName: testhost-certmanager.linuxera.org isCA: false privateKey: algorithm: RSA encoding: PKCS1 size: 2048 usages: - server auth dnsNames: - testhost-certmanager.linuxera.org uris: - spiffe://cluster.local/ns/default/sa/default ipAddresses: - 192.168.122.50 issuerRef: name: cfssl-internal-linuxera-ca kind: ClusterIssuer group: cfssl-issuer.wikimedia.org EOF
+Certificaterequest.cat <<EOF | kubectl -n default apply -f - apiVersion: cert-manager.io/v1 kind: Certificate metadata: name: test-host-cert-linuxera spec: secretName: test-host-cert-linuxera duration: 2160h # 90d renewBefore: 360h # 15d subject: organizations: - Linuxera Internal commonName: testhost-certmanager.linuxera.org isCA: false privateKey: algorithm: RSA encoding: PKCS1 size: 2048 usages: - server auth dnsNames: - testhost-certmanager.linuxera.org uris: - spiffe://cluster.local/ns/default/sa/default ipAddresses: - 192.168.122.50 issuerRef: name: cfssl-internal-linuxera-ca kind: ClusterIssuer group: cfssl-issuer.wikimedia.org EOFWe will get our cert issued and stored in a secret.

-subject=O = Linuxera Internal, CN = testhost-certmanager.linuxera.org issuer=C = ES, ST = Valencia, L = Valencia, O = Linuxera Internal, OU = Linuxera Internal Intermediate CA, CN = Linuxera Intermediate CA notBefore=Aug 10 13:41:00 2023 GMT notAfter=Aug 9 13:41:00 2024 GMT
+kubectl -n default get secret test-host-cert-linuxera -o jsonpath='{.data.tls\.crt}' | base64 -d | openssl x509 -noout -subject -issuer -startdate -enddatesubject=O = Linuxera Internal, CN = testhost-certmanager.linuxera.org issuer=C = ES, ST = Valencia, L = Valencia, O = Linuxera Internal, OU = Linuxera Internal Intermediate CA, CN = Linuxera Intermediate CA notBefore=Aug 10 13:41:00 2023 GMT notAfter=Aug 9 13:41:00 2024 GMT